ken2190/freqstart/README.md

 `WARNING:` Freqstart automatically installs packages and server configurations tailored to freqtrade's needs.
 It is recommended to set it up in a new and clean environment!

+This project is beeing developed and testet on Vultr "Tokyo" Server with Debian.

+Get closer to Binance?
+Try Vultr "Tokyo" Server and get $100 usage for free: [https://www.vultr.com/?ref=9122650-8H](https://www.vultr.com/?ref=9122650-8H)

 ### Installation

 1. Clone the repo